-Step 1: Prove Yourself
+Step 1: Prove Yourself to Traditional Book Publishers

 Large traditional publishers spend tens of thousands of dollars publishing your book.
 Editors, cover designers, print runs, sales teams who interact with bookstores, and marketing people all cost money.
 The largest houses are based in New York and have high overhead costs.
 It all adds up to a hefty price tag for publishing a book, and they cover the costs by selling books.